DHI/modelskill/_sources/vision.rst.txt

 Vision
 ######

-`fmskill <https://github.com/DHI/fmskill>`_ wishes to be your modelling assistant.
+`FMskill <https://github.com/DHI/fmskill>`_ wishes to be your modelling assistant.
 It should be useful enough for you to use every time you do a MIKE 21/3 simulation.

 Objective
 *********

-We want `fmskill <https://github.com/DHI/fmskill>`_ to make it easy to
+We want `FMskill <https://github.com/DHI/fmskill>`_ to make it easy to

 * assess the skill of a model by comparing with *measurements*
 * assess model skill also when result is split on *several files* (2d, 3d, yearly, ...)